In preparation for many festive season catch-ups, Terri Helus answers the million dollar question.

 Lately, I’ve given a lot of thought to the role my efforts play in furthering my company’s mission.
-Dreaming small is definitely not the modus operandi at TiP.
+Dreaming small is definitely not the modus operandi.
 Deceptively simple as it may sound, our mission to transform the world of work is ambitious in purpose and scope.
 Clearly, we love a challenge.

-Recent conversation with our CEO, Claire Burge, reminded me the ripple effect of the work I do with clients carries beyond deployments.
-The work methodology and non-traditional concepts I propose—eliminate email, work is a playground—challenge the status quo, make waves and spark spirited debate.
+Recent conversation with our CEO, Claire Haidar, reminded me that the ripple effect of the work I do with clients carries beyond deployments.
+The work methodology and non-traditional concepts I propose—eliminate email, work is a playground—makes waves and challenges the status quo.
 This is good.
 Waves of change are building to a tsunami.
 We call it a #workrevolution.